paulio84/edie-homepage-challenge/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/xobQBuf8zWWmiYMIAZe0) was to build an application to complete the given user stories.

+## How to use

+- fork / clone the repository
+- run `npm start` to start on a local development server

 ## Contact

 - GitHub [@paulio84](https://github.com/paulio84})